The Wave Trace and Birkhoff Billiards: Proof of Theorem

 \begin{rema} The proof of Theorem \ref{8 orbit lemma} in this section could actually be extended to a larger region of validity.
 In particular, the same methods allow us to prove the existence of $8$ orbits of rotation number $k/j$ for $j$ sufficiently large in terms of $k$, connecting points in a comparable open neighborhood of the diagonal of the boundary.
-Additionally, we could also allow $x$ and $y$ to be further away from the diagonal as long as they are both sufficiently close to the boundary.
+Additionally, we could allow $x$ and $y$ to be further away from the diagonal as long as they are both sufficiently close to the boundary.
 However, we are only concerned with near diagonal terms in this paper for the purposes of deriving trace formulas. \end{rema}

 \begin{rema} If $x \in \d \Omega$, then $\xi_0^\pm$ are tangent to the boundary and perturbing $\xi$ away from $\xi_0^+$ in the clockwise direction is no longer well defined.
 Rather, it is equivalent to reflecting and then rotating $\xi$ in the counterclockwise direction.
-Similarly, $\xi_0^-$ cannot be rotated in the counter clockwise direction.
+Similarly, $\xi_0^-$ cannot be rotated in the counterclockwise direction.
 Each of these restrictions reduces the number of $j$ reflection orbits to $y$ in appoximately one rotation by $2$.
 If additionally $y \in \d \Omega$, the final link only makes one intersection with $d^{-1}(0) = \d \Omega$ so there are only two orbits of $j$ reflections connecting $x$ to $y$ in approximately one rotation.
 One is in the counterclockwise direction while the other is in the clockwise direction.
 In particular, when $x = y$, there is a \textit{unique} geodesic loop (up to parametrization) of $j$ reflections and exactly one rotation (i.e. rotation number $1/j$).
-The proof of these claims is much simpler, as it only requires Lemma \ref{boundary monotonicity}. \end{rema}
+The existence of such loops is well known and the proof for boundary points is much simpler, as it only requires Lemma \ref{boundary monotonicity} \end{rema}